-- Examples could include human responses to hardship and distress, social impacts of mass migration, increased competition for resources, climate change and natural disasters, etc. - Systems thinking is the process of understanding how things influence one another within a whole, as well as the linkages, relationships, interactions, interdependencies, and behaviors among the elements that form the system.
-A system can be small or large, complex or simple, open or closed.
-The concept of a feedback loop explains how systems work (positive versus negative).
-For more information, see LEED Core Concepts Guide, 3rd Edition, pp. 20-22 by USGBC.
-A specific example would be in documentation in the programming process and/or diagramming for a healthcare design, whereby a myriad of interrelated variables working in a coordinated effort are required to achieve effective patient care. - Examples could include opportunities to study abroad, cultural exchanges, or community-based projects that expose students to cultural and/or economic diversity.
+- This involves understanding that project factors may vary according to place and context.
+Examples could include differences in climatic zones (tropical versus arid) and the impact on material specifications and detailing, and distinctions in human interactions and behavior patterns in urban versus rural settings. - Examples could include human responses to hardship and distress, social impacts of mass migration, increased competition for resources, climate change and natural disasters, etc. - Systems thinking is the process of understanding how things influence one another within a whole, as well as the linkages, relationships, interactions, interdependencies, and behaviors among elements that form the system.
+Also refer to Systems Thinking elaborative essay on the CIDA website (essay will be available by January 1, 2020). - Examples could include opportunities to study abroad, cultural exchanges, or community-based projects that expose students to cultural and/or economic diversity.